"I was thinking about you all day today and what a great

 Nope.
 They've been very difficult to answer!
 Thanks once again for the opportunity.

 Thanks for the interview Peter D. If you would like to check out more of Peter D's wisdom and writings you can do so at Search Engine Blog.com.
 Also be sure to look at his killer cool logo.
 If you see him at a conference or out on town please buy him a beer.
+If you are interested in his consulting services, you can use his Kiwi contact link on GoFish.

 - by Aaron Wall, owner of Search Marketing Info